Harishanan/Machine-Learning-HPC-/README.md

 [Access the detailed step-by-step guide here](Predicting_Cryptocurrency_Prices_with_ML.md)

 ## 7.2.
 Implementation of Cryptocurrency Price Prediction Application

+After initially testing the application on a laptop, the outcomes met expectations.
+However, upon uploading the application to the HPC, issues arose with task distribution across all nodes equally.
+Fortunately, these issues were addressed and resolved through the utilization of Prometheus, Grafana, and Slurm.
+Subsequently, the system began functioning smoothly.
+For detailed implementation information, please refer to the provided link below.

 [Access the detailed step-by-step guide here](https://github.com/TeachingMaterial/ace-2023_-team-0/blob/dev/Implementation_of_ML.md)